-Drone-based aerial mapping is a quickly deployable, efficient, and affordable way to get custom visualization and measurement of areas such as ranches, new developments, construction sites, crop fields, vacant land, accident sites, and structural insurance claims.
+Drone-based aerial mapping/modeling is a quickly deployable, efficient, and affordable way to get custom visualization and measurement of areas such as construction sites, ranches, new developments, crop fields, vacant land, accident sites, and structural insurance claims.
 Drone surveys of most sites <100 acres can be completed in less than one hour, compared to a full day or multiple days for traditional survey methods.

 Completed maps can be generated in both 2D and 3D, depending on intended use.

-Common uses for drone-based mapping include: printing large size high resolution maps, excavation planning, construction site modeling, construction site progress monitoring, mining/quarrying material volume measure, as a faster and more affordable alternative to traditional surveying, and as virtual tours of property for marketing.
+Common uses for drone-based mapping include: render overlays, excavation planning, construction site modeling, construction site progress monitoring, printing large size high resolution maps, mining/quarrying material volume measure, as a faster and more affordable alternative to traditional surveying, and as virtual tours of property for marketing.